 When there are stringent requirements for entry into an occupation, for instance, training must come from an accredited program, it will be a bit harder to figure out what institution to attend.
 You can't just simply choose a college or vocational school because of its location, for example.
 These are several ways to go about finding out where to go.

-- Professional Associations: Use any search engine to find the professional association for an occupation.
-Then go to the organization's website and look for a section about education or careers.
-If you must get your training or degree from an accredited program, it will probably say so here.
+Professional associations are a valuable resource when it comes to locating accredited or approved educational and training programs.
+First, use any search engine to find the professional association related to the occupation.
+Once you are on that organization's website, look for a section about education or careers.
 There will likely be a list of programs, as well, or links to resources you can use to locate that information.